Etiqa/qasimodo-bdd-templates/Guide-writing-scenarios.md

 And after that you write the scenario as the following example:

     BAD EXAMPLE!
 This Feature is just to show how procedure-driven scenarios are written!
-Avoid writing scenarios like this
+Avoid writing scenarios like this!

     Feature: Login into QAsimodo
-      As a Mark the Tester
+      As Mark the Tester
       I want to be able to login in QAsimodo
       So that I am able to use the Application